kieferland/tau_intro_to_pytest/README.md

 ## License
-This project is provided for educational purposes as part of the Test Automation University course.
+This project is provided for educational purposes as part of the [Test Automation University](https://testautomationu.applitools.com/) [Introduction to Pytest](https://testautomationu.applitools.com/pytest-tutorial/) course.

 Happy Testing!